 It speaks directly to its audience

 Following on from the last point, content marketing seeks to strike up a relationship with its audience and it does so by speaking to them directly.

 Content marketing is all about “you” — and that you is your target audience.

 A circus performer also adopts this tactic, seeking to draw their viewers into their show by addressing them directly — it’s pure pageantry, but it’s also about relationship building.

-In the case of content marketing, the authority becomes the author.
+In the case content marketing, the authority comes the author.

 This may be in a literal sense (namely, from the person who has crafted the content) or in a more indirect fashion (this being the company behind the content).

 This is much the same as a circus performer.

 Here the voice of authority is largely the ringmaster.
 However, as specialists within their discipline, this authority may also come from directly from one of the performers.
 It also comes from the circus itself, with its name and reputation marking it out as something which demands respect.